Morgan Tsvangirai: June 2003 arrest

-In May 2003 Tsvangirai was arrested on a Friday afternoon shortly after giving a press conference, the government alleged he had incited violence.
+In May 2003, Tsvangirai was arrested on a Friday afternoon shortly after giving a press conference, the government alleged he had incited violence.
 In the press conference he had said:

 From Monday, 2 June, up to today, 6 June, Mugabe was not in charge of this country.
 He was busy marshaling his forces of repression against the sovereign will of the people of Zimbabwe.
 However, even in the context of the brutalities inflicted upon them, the people's spirit of resistance was not broken.
 The sound of gunfire will never silence their demand for change and freedom.

 March 2007 arrest and beating

 On 11 March 2007 a day after his 55th birthday, Tsvangirai was arrested on his way to a prayer rally in the Harare township of Highfield.
 His wife was allowed to see him in prison, after which she reported that he had been heavily tortured by police, resulting in deep gashes on his head and a badly swollen eye.
 The event garnered an international outcry.
 He was allegedly tortured by a Special Forces of Zimbabwe unit based at the army's Cranborne Barracks on 12 March 2007 after being arrested and held at Machipisa Police Station in the Highfield suburb of Harare.

-"He was in bad shape, he was swollen very badly.
+Innocent Chagonda, an attorney, told Reuters after visiting a Harare police station where Tsvangirai was being held, that "[Tsvangirai] was in bad shape, he was swollen very badly.
 He was bandaged on the head.
-You couldn't distinguish between the head and the face and he could not see properly," Innocent Chagonda, an attorney, told Reuters after visiting a Harare police station where Tsvangirai was being held.
+You couldn't distinguish between the head and the face and he could not see properly."

 A Zimbabwean freelance cameraman, Edward Chikombo, smuggled television pictures of Morgan Tsvangirai's injuries following the beating.
 Chikombo was later abducted from his home in the Glenview township outside Harare.
 His body was discovered the next weekend near the village of Darwendale, 50 mi west of Harare.
 There has been a pattern of abductions and punishment beatings where scores of opposition activists and their relatives have been attacked by government-sanctioned gangs using unmarked cars and police-issue weapons.

 According to lawyer Tendai Biti, the Secretary-General of the MDC and an MP for Harare East, who was arrested along with Tsvangirai, Tsvangirai suffered a cracked skull and "must have passed out at least three times."
 Tsvangirai was subsequently admitted to the intensive care unit (ICU) at a local hospital.
 Reports from BBC News indicate that Tsvangirai suffered from a fractured skull and received blood transfusions for internal bleeding.
 Although the incident was a clear case of political violence, Tsvangirai has since had very little political support from surrounding African countries.